-Students who take the USMLE Step 2 CK Examination prior to taking and passing the Clinical COMP will be considered to have violated the Student Honor Code and will be referred to the Associate Dean for Student Affairs for appropriate disciplinary action.
+Students who take the USMLE Step 2 CK Examination prior to taking and passing the Clinical COMP will be considered to have violated the Student Honor Code and will be referred to the Senior Associate Dean for Student Affairs for appropriate disciplinary action.
 Students may contact the Office of the Registrar with questions about these requirements.
-The current passing score for the USMLE Step 2 CK is 209.
+Effective July 1, 2022, the current passing score for the USMLE Step 2 CK is 214 for all examinations occurring on or after July 1, 2022.